 Many ask if female orgasms are real, while others wonder what their purpose is.

-Unlike the male orgasm, female orgasm plays no major part in conception, and it can be concluded that only function is to offer pleasure.
-We're not complaining about this, but we feel the difficulty in achieving orgasms for women, in particular, is a major biological flaw.
+Unlike the male orgasm, the female orgasm plays no major part in conception, and it can be concluded that its only function is to offer pleasure.
+We're not complaining about this, but we feel that the difficulty in achieving orgasms for women, in particular, is a major biological flaw.

 There’s plenty of information circulating about the female orgasm, but how much of it is true?